Huertix/BowlingScoreManager/README.txt

     Frame which is responsible of:
         - Register throws.
-        - Check if it has an Strike.
+        - Check if it is a Strike.
-        - Check if it has an Spare.
+        - Check if it has a Spare.
         - Save the score from all throws in this frame.

         This class was designed with variables, getters and setters.